fontanf/localsearchsolver/README.md

 ## Sequencing module

 A specific implementation is also available for sequencing problems.
 The neighborhoods, crossovers and perturbations are already implemented, it is only required to provide an `append(solution, j)` method to use them:
-* Perturbation: swap two blocs (double-bridge)
+* Perturbation: swap two blocks (double-bridge)
 * Crossover algorithms:
   * OX crossover
   * SJOX crossover
   * SBOX crossover
 * Local search neighborhoods:
-  * Shift a bloc of `k` consecutive jobs
+  * Shift a block of `k` consecutive jobs
-  * Swap a bloc of `k1` consecutive jobs with another bloc of `k2` consecutive jobs
+  * Swap a block of `k1` consecutive jobs with another block of `k2` consecutive jobs
-  * Reverse a bloc of consecutive jobs
+  * Reverse a block of consecutive jobs
-  * Shift and reverse a bloc of `k` consecutive jobs
+  * Shift and reverse a block of `k` consecutive jobs

 ### Examples